 Selling health-related products has become commonplace in specialties like dentistry, dermatology, and even family medicine.
-Although most practices that sell health products have mastered the art of in-office promotions, far fewer have had success in marketing their products online.
+Although most healthcare practices that sell products have mastered the art of in-office promotions, far fewer have had success in marketing their products online.

 1. Purchase paid search advertising